SLG64/SLG64s-Undertale-Deltarune-Engine/README.md

 ![c933323c-074a-478b-82b5-7a917e65d601](https://github.com/user-attachments/assets/076eea81-4a8c-4638-82cb-beb87a5ff861)

 ### BRAVERY SOUL
-Still working on this, but my general version has a dash ability that would destroy attacks, but has a 5 second cooldown.
+Still working on this, but my general version has a dash ability that would destroy attacks, and has a 5 second cooldown.
 I am having an issue with the vertical and horizontal dashing to be correct.
-Anyways, the soul turns into a darker color, and will revert back to it's original color once it's re-charged.
+Anyways, the soul turns into a darker color, and will revert back to its original color once it's re-charged.

 ![c933323c-074a-478b-82b5-7a917e65d601](https://github.com/user-attachments/assets/2cce2168-a1f0-4024-a162-478da7af4353)
 ![c933323c-074a-478b-82b5-7a917e65d601](https://github.com/user-attachments/assets/5aed7a88-6c28-41e1-b699-ea0c5b448690)

 ### SWITCH SOUL
 Welp, guess we are switching some things up.
-The Switch soul, introduced on the Nintendo Switch for the Mad Mew Mew fight (Hence the name), is able to be two seperate halves, each controllable by their own.
+The Switch soul, introduced on the Nintendo Switch for the Mad Mew Mew fight (hence the name), is able to be two separate halves, each controllable by their own.
 The Red half is controlled using the WASD keys, and the Blue half uses the Up, Down, Left, Right keys for movement.
 When they are idle, they snap back to the Origin, the resting place for the soul to refuse to fight.

 ![c933323c-074a-478b-82b5-7a917e65d601](https://github.com/user-attachments/assets/93f1ba51-d216-454b-a55b-300f80b936e8)
 ![c933323c-074a-478b-82b5-7a917e65d601](https://github.com/user-attachments/assets/59d33228-e6eb-42bc-b71e-ee9089e6fba7)